rahulkumarsingh73690/docs-3/docs/templates-blazor.md

 ![](./images/templates/fileupload-blazor-example.png)

 The `FilePropertyName` matches the property name that is annotated by the `UploadTo` attribute.
-The `Request` is the instance of the request DTO.
+The `Request` is the instance of the Request DTO.
 This must match the related endpoint.